Ishqbaaaz: Plot

 In the meantime, Rudra has a chance encounter with the cute and sweet Soumya, who consoles him as Shivaay's life is in danger.
 Rudra starts to like Romi, a hot fresher and tries his best to win her.
-By chance, Soumya also comes to college and is happy to see a familiar face, only to be ignored by Rudra as she was a little fat and that would have reduced his reputation.
+By chance, Soumya also comes to college and is happy to see a familiar face, only to be ignored by Rudra as she is a little fat and that would have reduced his reputation.
 Due to the turn of events, and under the influence of alcohol, Rudra and Soumya marry, which they decide to conceal and forget.

 After a rocky start, Annika and Shivaay clear the misunderstandings between them and eventually fall in love.
 Together, they expose Tia's marriage and her mother, Mrs. Kapoor's, evil intentions.
-Later, Shivaay accepts Annika as his wife in front of everyone.
+Later, Shivaay publicly accepts Annika as his wife.

 Due to Priyanka's pregnancy, Shivaay fixes her wedding with a police officer, Ranveer Randhawa, who hated Priyanka as she was the reason his sister died.
 Kamini Khurana Randhawa, Ranveer's adoptive mother, enters.
 She has a past with Shivaay's father as Shakti is constantly teased by his brother about Kamini.
 Kamini and Ranveer have an evil plan.
 Meanwhile, Shivaay's doppelganger kidnaps him and takes his place in the Oberoi mansion.
-Suspicious, Annika finds out that he is not the real Shivaay, she rushes to find and save the real one.
+Suspicious, Annika discovers that he is not the real Shivaay, she rushes to find and save the real one.

 Together, they expose the fake Shivaay, Mahi.
 Simultaneously they expose Ranveer and his foster mother, Kamini who is Shivaay's father's former girlfriend.
-It's revealed that Mahi is Kamini's illegitimate son with Shakti as she wants to use her son for Oberoi wealth.
-Afterwards, it's revealed that Priyanka isn't pregnant.
+It is revealed that Mahi is Kamini's illegitimate son with Shakti as she wants to use her son for Oberoi wealth.
+Afterwards, it's revealed that Priyanka is not pregnant.

-As Shivaay and Annika become closer, Pinky opposes their relationship, and blackmails Annika to leave the marriage.
-She reveals that Mahi is not Shivaay's doppelganger but his twin brother and that Shivaay is the illegitimate son of Shakti and Kamini.
-Pinky tells Anika that she has three days to leave or else she will reveal the truth to Shivaay and he will feel devastated.
-Shattered, Annika pours her heart out to Omkara and Rudra on the promise that they will never reveal any of the conversation to Shivaay.
-Annika pretends that she wants the wealth of the Oberois and that she doesn't want Shivaay to indulge with his brothers.
-She also claims Omkara illegitimate, which infuriates Shivaay, leading him to divorce her.
-After Annika leaves, he suffers a heart attack but is saved.
-Meanwhile, Omkara marries Gauri Kumari Sharma, but hates her and the concept of love (their story is shown more in the spinoff series Dil Boley Oberoi).

-Rudra at a party falls in love with Bhavya, an undercover ACP on a mission.
-She later uses him for her mission, Rudra and Bhavya fake a marriage just so she can hide out in the Oberoi mansion.
+Omkara marries Gauri Kumari Sharma, but hates her and the concept of love (their story is shown more in the spinoff series Dil Boley Oberoi).
+At a party, Rudra falls in love with Bhavya, an undercover ACP on a mission.
+She later uses him for her mission, Rudra and Bhavya fake a marriage just so she can hide in the Oberoi mansion.